Kimpulla/union-find-operations/README.md

 # union-find-operations
-School task to create a simple program to organize given set using union and find operations.
+Quickly implemented school task to create a simple program to organize given set using union and find operations.